All Episodes

 We said that.

-In other words, uh agreeing with me and many other constitutional scholars that this is bad law and that it will be up to the states.
+In other words, agreeing with me and many other constitutional scholars that this is bad law and that it will be up to the states.

 States will decide.

-So, you know, it's different states will have different laws, liberal states will have very liberal laws.
+So, you know, different states will have different laws.

-It's it's not that not that difficult to figure out.
+It's not that difficult to figure out.

-Uh the comment was pretty telling uh what yesterday, Biden referring to Roe v.
+What, yesterday, Biden referring to Roe v.

 Wade as the ability to abort a child.

-He didn't say a fetus, he didn't say a clump of cells, he said a child.
+He didn't say a clump of cells.

 Jen Saki had no answer for Peter Ducey on that one.

-And I want to go over some of the nuances of this so everybody understands, but again, this is not going to be the the defining issue in this campaign for the midterms.
+But again, this is not going to be the defining issue in this campaign for the midterms.

-Um, and we're glad to have him.
+And we're glad to have him.

 He's written a new book.